 I am a Lecturer and the Writer-in-Residence at Harvard Medical School in the Department of Global Health and Social Medicine.
 I write about health, justice, and racism, and I have a book on the way about empathy for Simon & Schuster.

-Currently, I am a research associate in the Science, Religion, and Culture Program at Harvard Divinity School.
+Currently, I am a faculty affiliate of the Science, Religion, and Culture Program at Harvard Divinity School.
 In the past, I've been a researcher for Harvard Medical School, Children's Hospital Boston, Dana-Farber Cancer Institute, Harvard Law School's Program on Disability, and Stony Brook's HIV Treatment Development Center.

 I hold a Ph.D. and master's in Anthropology from Harvard, a master's in Religion, Ethics, and Politics from Harvard Divinity School, and a B.A. in Philosophy from Pennsylvania State University.